srg-imperial/GrayC/ISSTA-2023-AE/README.md

 ```
 Note: Csmith requires also m4; we used m4 1.4.18.

 Our docker image has all of them installed.
-We also suppy [scripts to install each](testing), even if it is not our software.
+We also supply [scripts to install each](testing), even if it is not our software.

 ## III.B Results you can reproduced with this artifact